zachmccabe/briars/docs/notes.md

 ## Publishing workflow

 1. Briars is shot with an emphasis on quick turn around.
 Pictures are nearly always shot as JPG, then cropped 1:1 in Photo Mechanic on my Mac.
-Any notes or captions are stored in TXT files alongside the images.
+Any notes or captions are stored in plaintext files alongside the images.

 2. Everything gets moved to my phone so it can be published via mobile apps.
 I use Syncthing between Mac and Android.
 Previously, I used Dropbox.